Milos Bucket List: Amazing Places to Visit in Milos, Greece

 Though not as famous as the catacombs in Rome or even close to home in Jerusalem’s Mount Olives, these underground crypts networks are must-see.
 They dated as back as the 1st century AD and were used by early Christians as a burial site.

 The catacombs remained abandoned for many centuries until 1840, when they were excavated by Ludwig Ross from Germany.

 Walk towards the east edge of the town, and you will find a narrow staircase leading up the hill.
 The 13th century Venetian Castle is atop the slope that should be explored separately.

 Though most of the castle is gone, the views from the top are second to none.
 On your way up, you will come across two whitewashed basilicas, namely Panagia Thalassitra and Panagia Skiniotissa.

 Check out Adamantas WWII bomb shelter.

 In WWII, Milos was a base for the Wehrmacht during their attack on Crete’s island.

-As a result, there are several bomb shelters in Adamantas used to store ammunition and offer armies.
+As a result, several bomb shelters in Adamantas were used to store ammunition and offer armies.

 The ancient town was the first port on the island.
 The settlement was built by the Dorians after the collapse of Fylakopi.

-Today visitors can explore the two acropolises – Pyrgaki and Prophitis Illias as all as an ancient temple from the Roman and Hellenistic era.
+Today, visitors can explore the two acropolises – Pyrgaki and Prophitis Illias- an ancient temple from the Roman and Hellenistic eras.